 The energy upgrades would also benefit from cost saving measures under exploration, such as niobium material cost reduction (15-25%) for sheet production directly from ingots (with large grains), and/or from seamless cavity manufacturing from tubes using hydroforming, or spinning, instead of the expensive machining and electron beam welding procedures now in practice.
-Cost-reducing avenues for cryomodules [116] are to connect cryomodules in continuous, long strings similar to cryostats for long strings of superconducting magnets, saving the cost for the expensive ends.
+Cost-reducing avenues for cryomodules [117] are to connect cryomodules in continuous, long strings similar to cryostats for long strings of superconducting magnets, saving the cost for the expensive ends.
 The elimination of the external cryogenic transfer line by placing all cryogenic supply and return services in the cryomodule also reduce costs, not only directly for the cryogenic components, but also by reducing tunnel space required.
 Additional cost reductions and efficiency improvements (not included in the TDR 1 TeV estimate) can be also be expected from improved klystron and modulator technology.
 In Sec.
-15.1, we discuss the ILC upgrade path from 1 TeV to 2 TeV based on gradients/Q of 55 MV/m/2 × 1010 obtained by the best new treatments, such as the two-step bake/Cold EP, applied to advanced shape structures, such as the Low-Loss structure, built from
+15.1, we discuss the ILC upgrade path from 1 TeV to 2 TeV based on gradients/Q of 55 MV/m/2 $\times$ 10 obtained by the best new treatments, such as the two-step bake/Cold EP, applied to advanced shape structures, such as the Low-Loss structure, built from

-Figure 4.23: A segment of a one-meter TW structure.
+Figure 4.23: The TW structure compared to the one-meter standing-wave ILC structure.